: Multnomah Falls by NW Arts & Recreation

 Go Deeper With Guides

-In the mountains of Northeast Oregon, Go Wild offers multiday wilderness experiences.
+In the mountains of Northeast Oregon, Go Wild American Adventures offers multiday wilderness experiences.
 Founder Dan Sizer especially enjoys encouraging beginners who have never strapped on a backpack to head off into the wild, and he’s landed on a winning formula: Make trips comfortable and fun, and cap off adventurous days with gourmet dinners and cocktails.
-In the summer of 2022, Sizer is leading an Eastern Oregon Trail Work Volunteer Vacation in the Wallowa-Whitman Forest, combining trail work with stargazing and relaxing by the campfire.
+Go Wild offers paddling adventures in the rugged, ochre-toned Owyhee Canyonlands, which include educational and stewardship components.

 “Seeing the change in people as they step out of the car and see a starry sky is what urged me to start my business,” says Sizer.
 “If people have a great time in the wilderness, they’re more likely to do it again.
 Once they appreciate and understand the outdoors, they ultimately become better caretakers.”